 What is zoning?

-Zoning is the added feature of ducted air conditioning systems which allows you to compartmentalise your home into different zones.
+Zoning is the added feature of ducted systems which allows you to compartmentalise your home into different zones.

 Most ducted air conditioners can support up to eight zones or sometimes even more, and these are relatively easy to set up.